-In addition to the technical advancements of the Project, with the recent approval of the MMP, Vista now has all major operating and environmental permits for the development of Mt Todd.
+In addition to the technical advancements of the Project in 2022, Vista has all major operating and environmental permits for the development of Mt Todd.
 We have invested significant resources in water treatment and management, environmental, and social programs.
-We believe this has benefited our relationships with the traditional landowners, local communities, and NT Government, creating a strong social license.
+We believe this has benefited our relationships with the traditional landowners, local communities, and Northern Territory, Australia (the "NT Government"), creating a strong social license.